r-bengtsson/Supervision-52-in-1-Menu-Disassemble/README.md

 # Supervision-52-in-1-Menu-Disassemble
-An disassemble and analysis of the multicart Supervision 52-in-1
+A disassemble and analysis of the multicart Supervision 52-in-1

 Files